apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 is now extended to support SQL databases.

 ## Other Stuff

+- Performance tests are now available based on the [Artillery](../high_availability/Performance-Testing-Artillery.html) framework.
 - A dedicated metric, `slow.requests.timer`, is now available once system health monitoring is enabled to track slow requests that take longer than 5 seconds.
 - Additional [theme property](../ux/User-Interface-Customization-Themes-Static.html) to determine where CAS version details should be displayed in the page footer.
 - [Multifactor provider selection](../mfa/Configuring-Multifactor-Authentication-Triggers.html) is set to utilize ranking strategies when multiple competing MFA triggers vote for different MFA providers.